Vitality Stadium in Bournemouth, home of AFC Bournemouth

 The Vitality Stadium, traditionally known as Dean Court, is the compact home of AFC Bournemouth, representing one of English football's greatest modern fairytales.
 With a capacity of just 11,307 - the smallest in the Premier League - this intimate venue has witnessed the Cherries' remarkable rise from near-bankruptcy in 2008 to established top-flight status.
 The stadium's modest size creates an intense atmosphere where fans are literally on top of the action, making it one of the most unusual Premier League experiences.

 Located in the Kings Park area of Bournemouth, surrounded by residential streets and the pleasant Kings Park gardens, the Vitality Stadium offers a completely different matchday experience from England's mega-stadiums.
 The tight confines, passionate local support, and proximity to England's south coast combine to create a unique footballing environment.
 Whether witnessing Bournemouth defy the odds against Premier League giants or simply experiencing a club where every supporter feels close to the action, the Vitality Stadium offers something Old Trafford and Emirates Stadium cannot match - genuine intimacy.
+Anchored alongside other Premier League grounds such as St Mary's Stadium and Falmer Stadium.

 Key Features